Fred West: Marriage

 On 4 November 1965, Fred accidentally ran over and killed a small boy in Glasgow with his van.
-He was cleared of any wrongdoing by police, but feared the hostile reaction and potential reprisals for the accident from the locals, whom he relied upon to make his living.
-In December he returned to Gloucester with Charmaine and Anna Marie, renting a caravan at the Timberland Caravan Park in Bishop's Cleeve.
+He was cleared of any wrongdoing by police, but feared the hostile reaction and potential reprisals for the accident from the locals, upon whom he relied to make his living.
+In December, he returned to Gloucester with Charmaine and Anna Marie, renting a caravan at the Timberland Caravan Park in Bishop's Cleeve.
 Rena joined him in February 1966, accompanied by McNeill and McFall, who also moved into Fred's caravan (McNeill and McFall both came from impoverished backgrounds; both hoped to find work in England).
 Shortly after the move south, Fred found employment driving a lorry for a local abattoir.

 By early 1966, Fred had begun to exhibit dominance and control over all three women.
 He was also prone to violent mood swings, and Rena and McNeill typically bore the brunt of his fury; Fred also physically attacked his stepdaughter more than once.
 He is also reported to have begun sexually abusing Charmaine, and to have encouraged Rena to turn to prostitution to supplement his meagre income.

 To escape Fred's domestic abuse and increasingly sadistic sexual demands, Rena phoned McLachlan, begging him to rescue her, McNeill and her children.
 Together, McLachlan, Rena, and McNeill devised a plan; he and McNeill's boyfriend, John Trotter, would secretly drive to Bishop's Cleeve in McLachlan's Mini and discreetly take Rena, her children and McNeill back to Scotland.
 McFall had by this stage become infatuated with Fred, who had promised to marry her.
 It is likely she informed Fred of the plan, as he arrived at the meeting time, and McFall was "oddly calm" as she informed McNeill she intended to remain with Fred to work as the children's nanny.
 An altercation ensued between Fred and McLachlan, resulting in Fred being struck several times as he clutched onto Charmaine and Anna Marie.
 Police were called and McLachlan, Trotter, McNeill, and Rena left, with Fred threatening to kill Rena should he ever see her again.

 To ensure her daughters' well-being, Rena frequently travelled to England to visit Charmaine and Anna Marie while they lived with Fred at Bishop's Cleeve.
 Despite initially maintaining her friendship with McFall, Rena soon began to resent her matriarchal presence around her daughters.
 On 11 October, in an act of resentment, Rena stole some belongings from Fred's caravan and returned to Glasgow.
 She was arrested the following month and returned to Gloucester to face trial.
 On 29 November, Rena was sentenced to three years' probation.
 Fred testified at the hearing, admitting he and McFall were living together, but falsely claiming McFall intended to return to Scotland imminently.